-- Open meetings mean that any individual may join and fully participate in the meetings of the governance groups designated as having open meetings. - A quorum, consisting of a minimum of one member from each of three of the five constituencies (administration, classified, faculty, management, and student), shall be required to conduct business for all governance committees except Consultation Council/Strategic Planning, which requires representatives from four of the five constituencies in order to conduct business, and those held by individual constituent groups (Academic Senate, management/confidential, administration, classified, ASB). - The committee for the subsequent year will be formed in the spring (approximately May) of the previous academic year.
+- Open meetings mean that any individual may join and fully participate in the meetings of the governance groups designated as having open meetings. - In general, a quorum requires more than fifty percent of the committee membership or one member from three of the five constituencies (administration, classified, faculty, management, student) shall be required to conduct business.
+For specific quorum requirements, look to the committee charge. - The committee for the subsequent year will be formed in the spring (approximately May) of the previous academic year.
 New appointees will take office on July 1. - The chair or co-chairs, of the committee, if not designated, will be elected by the core representatives at the first meeting of the committee in the fall semester.
-The chair from the previous academic year will call the first meeting. - Agendas for all open meetings must be available not later than the day prior to the meeting. - Minutes for meetings that have them will be distributed one day after their approval. - Representatives of various governance groups, bear the primary responsibility for both informing their constituency of the committees' work and informing the committee of the constituency's position on matters under deliberation.
+The chair from the previous academic year will call the first meeting. - Agendas for all open meetings must be available not later than the day prior to the meeting and posted in BoardDocs. - Minutes for meetings that have them will be distributed one day after their approval and posted in BoardDocs. - Representatives of various governance groups, bear the primary responsibility for both informing their constituency of the committees' work and informing the committee of the constituency's position on matters under deliberation.
 It is not the committee chair or college administration's responsibility to inform constituency groups of matters under deliberation by the governance structure. - Changes to this document must be proposed to the Consultation Council and ultimately approved by the college President and President of the Academic Senate (through Academic Senate action).
 If a committee wishes to change its charge, representation, or reporting responsibilities, this process must be followed.

-Consultation Council/Strategic Planning Agenda
+Consultation Council Agenda

-- The Consultation Council/Strategic Planning Agenda will identify three categories of items: - Governance recommendations to be developed by the body on policy and strategic planning - May require protracted discussions with multiple readings, time for information to be taken back to constituent groups for discussion - Results in formal recommendation or acceptance by the body - Looking for consensus - o Consultation providing suggestions prior to administrative decisions - Shorter discussions -individuals on committee empowered to provide suggestions or request further input from stakeholders not necessarily constituent groups - No formal recommendation or acceptance by the body - Information/Communication - Single agenda discussion may involve presentation of administrative decisions or actions by offices or constituent groups
+- The Consultation Council Agenda will identify five categories of items: - Governance recommendations to be developed by the body on policy and strategic planning - May require protracted discussions with multiple readings, time for information to be taken back to constituent groups for discussion - Results in formal recommendation or acceptance by the body - Looking for consensus - Consultation providing suggestions prior to administrative decisions - Shorter discussions -individuals on committee empowered to provide suggestions or request further input from stakeholders not necessarily constituent groups - No formal recommendation or acceptance by the body - o Guided Pathways - Provide information on statewide initiative and updates on how our

-- Shall be used to provide planning committees opportunities to present periodic reports - Program reviews and annual updates after approval by either President's Cabinet for non-instructional programs or Academic Senate for instructional programs, program reviews and annual updates will be presented as information items to Consultation Council/Strategic Planning Committee so that budget and planning recommendations and justifications can be included in planning committee conversations and prioritizations. - The Consultation Council/Strategic Planning Agenda may also include Accreditation-related items as the committee also serves as the Accreditation Steering Committee.
+- campus is implementing this initiative - No formal recommendations or acceptance by the body - Accreditation - Accreditation chair(s) provide updates and information to the body regarding status of accreditation and recommendations - Information/Communication - Single agenda discussion may involve presentation of administrative decisions or actions by offices or constituent groups - Shall be used to provide planning committees opportunities to present periodic reports - Program reviews and annual updates after approval by either President's Cabinet for non-instructional programs or Academic Senate for instructional programs, program reviews and annual updates will be presented as information items to Consultation Council so that budget and planning recommendations and justifications can be included in planning committee conversations and prioritizations. - The Consultation Council/ Agenda may also include Accreditation related items as the committee also serves as the Accreditation Steering Committee.

-Consultation Council/Strategic Planning Actions
+Consultation Council Actions